vsnyc/forge-smartbuilding-workshop/content/30_setup_cloud9/1_create_new_gitrepo.md

 For this workshop, you will create a fork of the Autodesk Forge repo in your own github account.

-1. Using your web browser navigate to the [vsnyc/quickstart-autodesk-forge](https://github.com/vsnyc/quickstart-autodesk-forge) repository.
-This is a slightly modified version of the upstream [aws-quickstart/quickstart-autodesk-forge](https://github.com/aws-quickstart/quickstart-autodesk-forge) repo to assist with the workshop, but the concept stays the same in using a base repository for iterative development.
+1. Using your web browser navigate to the [aws-quickstart/quickstart-autodesk-forge](https://github.com/aws-quickstart/quickstart-autodesk-forge) repository.

 2. Click **Fork** button in the top-right corner of the page.
 ![Create a fork](/images/fork-quickstart-repo.png)

 3. If you belong to multiple GitHub organizations, choose the **account** you would like to use for this fork.

-You now, have a fork of the original *vsnyc/quickstart-autodesk-forge* in your selected GitHub account.
+You now, have a fork of the original *aws-quickstart/quickstart-autodesk-forge* in your selected GitHub account.